The Best Ethernet Cable for Gaming

 - Make sure the cable jacket is stamped “ANSI/TIA 568 Certified”, at least to B.2 (C.2 and 2.D are fine as well)

 - Don’t bother with Cat6A Ethernet patch cable unless you are getting a great deal and it costs no more than Cat5e.
 The reason has to do with speed over distance.
 Cat6A cable is designed to support 10 Gigabit speeds to 328 feet.
-Cat6 Ethernet cable can support this speed to 110 ft under normal circumstances, and even to 165 ft on a case by case basis.
+Cat6 Ethernet cable can support this speed to 110 ft under normal circumstances, and even to 165 ft on a case-by-case basis.
 If the distances are very short, say less than 20 feet, then even a lowly Cat5e will support 10 Gigabit.
-I know, as I have bandwidth tested Cat5e cable on 10 Gigabit equipment at short distance.
-I achieved 10 Gigabit easily.
+I know, as I have bandwidth tested Cat5e cable on 10 Gigabit equipment at a short distance.
+I achieved 10 Gigabit easily, so the best Cat cable for gaming depends on your circumstances.

 - If you are going long distances with your patch cable (75 feet or more), then this is a potentially different situation and I suggest researching more on our Cable Academy or giving us a call.
 You may need solid-copper structured cabling.